What's the ROI of a Done-for-You Lead Generation Book?

 What if I don't get enough leads?

 The book and funnel are the conversion layer.
 They turn interest into calls.
 If lead volume is low, the issue is usually distribution: not enough people are seeing the book.
 That's where the Amplify tier helps, with monthly campaigns, social content, and outreach built in.
-On Engine or Asset, you'll need your own traffic strategy (ads, email list, partnerships, events).
+On Engine or Title, you'll need your own traffic strategy (ads, email list, partnerships, events).

 Is there a guarantee?